MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-external-erp.md

 :::image type="content" source="media/wms-only-internal-wom-process.svg" alt-text="Internal process for Warehouse management only mode." lightbox="media/wms-only-internal-wom-process.svg":::

-The **Warehouse management** module uses the [counting journal](../inventory/inventory-journals.md#counting) to support multiple on-hand inventory update processes.
+The Warehouse management module uses the [counting journal](../inventory/inventory-journals.md#counting) to support multiple on-hand inventory update processes.
 For more information about the counting process, see [Cycle counting](cycle-counting.md).

 As part of the journal posting process, Supply Chain Management triggers a business event, and external systems can read about the updates through the [counting journal entities](/common-data-model/schema/core/operationscommon/entities/supplychain/inventoryandwarehousemanagement/inventinventorycountingjournallineentity).
-It's important to act only on the updated quantities, to avoid becoming out of sync because of the updates.
+It's important to act only on the updated quantities to avoid becoming out of sync because of the updates.
 The following scenario provides an example.

 ## Example scenario: Updating on-hand inventory between systems

-At the start of this scenario, on-hand information about item number A0001 is in sync between the external ERP system and the Supply Chain Management warehouse management system (WMS), as shown in the following table.
+At the start of this scenario, on-hand information about item number A0001 is in sync between the external ERP system (ERP) and the Supply Chain Management warehouse management system (WMS), as shown in the following table.

 | Item number | ERP on-hand | WMS on-hand |
 |-------------|-------------|-------------|